DigitalGrainSize/SediNet/README.md

 Within this package there are several examples of different ways it can be configured for estimating categorical variables and various numbers of continuous variables

 You can use the models in this repository for your purposes (and you might find them useful because they have been trained on large numbers of images).
-If that doesn't work for you, you can train SediNet for your own purposes even on small datasets
+If that doesn't work for you, you can train SediNet for your own purposes even on small datasets.

+The examples have been curated with the following hardware specification in mind: 16 GB RAM, and Nvidia GPU with 11 GB of DDR4 or DDR6 memory (e.g. RTX 2080 Ti).
+If you have access to larger GPU memory, you can use larger imagery and larger batch sizes and you should achieve better accuracy.

 ### How SediNet works